Driving in Florida

 Using Mobile (Cell) Phones

-Florida is one of the few states in America where it is not illegal (though certainly not recommended) to use a mobile (cell) phone while driving.
+Florida is one of the few states in America where using a mobile (cell) phone while driving is not illegal (though certainly not recommended).

-A law has recently been passed that does now make it illegal to text whilst driving and carries a $30 fine plus court costs.
-Bizarrely you can still legally text when stopped in traffic or waiting at traffic lights.
+A law has recently been passed that makes it illegal to text while driving and carries a $30 fine plus court costs.
+However, you can still legally text when stopped in traffic or waiting at traffic lights.

-In late 2017, it was announced that the Florida Legislature is shortly to consider making texting a primary offence.
+In late 2017, it was announced that the Florida Legislature would consider texting a primary offence.

 Lights

-Lights must be used at dawn and dusk and in low visibility or heavy rain.
-Some rental cars have automatic lights which come on when it starts to get dark.
+Lights must be used at dawn and dusk, in low visibility, and in heavy rain.
+Some rental cars have automatic lights that come on when it gets dark.

 Hazard Lights

-There is a temptation amongst some drivers to turn on their hazard lights when driving in poor visibility particularly in very heavy rain that is common in Florida.
-It is illegal to do this and you could be liable to a fine of about $115.
+Some drivers are tempted to turn on their hazard lights when driving in poor visibility, particularly in very heavy rain, which is common in Florida.
+It is illegal to do this, and you could be liable to a fine of about $115.
 Hazard lights must only be used when the car is stationary at the side of the road and in need of assistance.
-This can lead drivers to think the car is stopped when it is not.
+This can lead drivers to think the vehicle is stopped when it is not.

-On some models of car, brake and turn indicators are disabled when the hazard lights are on which makes it even more dangerous.
+On some car models, the brake and turn indicators are disabled when the hazard lights are on, which makes driving even more dangerous.

 Overtaking on Freeways